diogovalentte/mantium/README.md

 ### Manga Plus source

 Only the first and last chapters are available on the Manga Plus site, so most chapters do not show on Mantium.
 I recommend reading the manga in the other source sites and when you get to the last chapter, remove the manga and add it again from the Manga Plus source.

+### Manga Updates source
+The Manga Updates source is very different from the other sources:
+- Mantium tracks the releases instead of actual chapters.
+The same chapter can be released by different groups.
+- The chapters are listed by upload date.
+This means that if a group uploads chapter 2 from a manga that another group already uploaded 50 chapters, chapter 2 will be considered the last chapter released.
+This is a limitation of MangaUpdates that can't properly sort the chapters by chapter number.

 # Running manually